 Making buzzwords meaningful

+What does sustainable mean to you?
+Chances are it’s very different from your neighbour, stakeholder or consumer.
+When a word gets adapted to reflect/represent a concept and culture it becomes a buzzword and right now 'sustainable' is in.
+Unfortunately, the popularity and broad meaning of the word sustainable is being used to help companies ‘greenwash’, increasing people's mistrust of those who use the word.
+They’re right to be cynical.
 If you swap out ‘technology trigger’ for ‘buzzword conception’ in Gartner's Hype Cycle diagram below, you will see the life cycle of a buzzword.
 At its peak ‘sustainability’ united New Zealanders with a common goal to exist and do business without harming the environment or the economy and gave us hope that we were all on the same page and doing our bit.
 With varying interpretations and disingenuous use of the word, ‘sustainability’ is now sliding down the slope of disillusionment where we realise that not all sustainable claims are equal.